Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Latex Mattresses

 Latex mattresses have been around since the 1930s but have recently surged in popularity as more and more consumers and brands commit to eco-conscious products.
-You may come across synthetic latex mattresses, but this guide focuses on all-natural latex foam made with latex sustainably tapped from rubber trees.
+You may come across synthetic latex mattresses, but this guide focuses on natural latex foam made with latex sustainably tapped from rubber trees.

 Features and Qualities